On completeness and dynamics of compact Brinkmann spacetimes: Brinkmann Geometry

 \subsection{Preliminaries and local coordinates}

-A Lorentzian manifold is called a Brinkmann manifold if it admits a parallel null vector field.
-In this section, we derive some interesting properties on its local geometry.
+In this section, we derive some interesting properties on the local geometry of Brinkmann spacetimes.

-Throughout this section, $(M,g,V)$ is a Brinkmann manifold of dimension $n+1$, with $g$ its Lorentzian metric and $V$ its parallel null vector field, which we assume to be complete.
-Denote by $\mathcal{V}$ the $1$-dimentional foliation defined by $V$, and by $\F$ the foliation of codimension $1$ defined by the parallel distribution $V^{\perp}$.
+Throughout this section, $(M,g,V)$ is a Brinkmann manifold of dimension $n+1$.
+We assume $V$ to be complete (which is only needed in Par. \ref{Subsection: Existence of totally geodesic surfaces in a Brinkmann spacetime}).
+Denote by $\mathcal{V}$ the $1$-dimensional foliation defined by $V$, and by $\F$ the foliation of codimension $1$ defined by the parallel distribution $V^{\perp}$.